Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 Obstacle #1: The Fat holds the flavor

-Some will say that it’s the fat that gives it flavor.
-Sure, fat gives anything flavor but beef has less fat than pork thus making less fat.
-I don’t like pork, I don’t like the way it tastes (except with crispy bacon), I don’t like the fact that it is terribly difficult for the body to digest.
+Some will say that it’s the fat that gives a meatball its flavor.
+Sure, fat gives anything flavor but beef has less fat than pork thus making it leaner.

 Do we have to sacrifice flavor?
 No. Keep reading.